 Event-event Pairs for the event-event subprotocol were drawn from the UDS-Time dataset, which features pairs of verbal predicates, either within the same sentence or in adjacent sentences, each annotated with its start- and endpoint relative to the other.
 We additionally included predicate-argument pairs in cases where the argument is annotated in UDS as having a WordNet supersense of EVENT, STATE, or PROCESS.
-To our knowledge, this represents the largest publicly available (partial) event coreference dataset to date.

-Event-entity For the event-entity subprotocol, we identify predicate-argument pairs in which the argument is plural or conjoined.
-Plural arguments are identified by the UD NUMBER attribute, and conjoined ones by a conj dependency between an argument head and another noun.
-We consider only predicate-argument pairs with a UD dependency of nsubj, nsubjpass, dobj, or iobj.
+Event-entity For the event-entity subprotocol, we identify predicate-argument pairs in which the argument is either plural or conjoined.
+Plural arguments are identified by the UD NUMBER attribute, and conjoined ones by the conj dependency relation between an argument head and another noun.
+We consider only predicate-argument pairs with a UD dependency label of nsubj, nsubjpass, dobj, or iobj.